 “We saw it coming.
 A minority cannot rule a majority,” al-Bakry told MEE.

-From 1964 onwards, the deadly crisis pushed thousands of Arab families into exile for a years-long journey towards their ancestral homeland.
-However, the government of Said bin Taimur, the clinically paranoid sultan of Oman at the time, discouraged the return of most Omanis born in East Africa, who had to prove their Omani heritage in order to be given nationality.
+From 1964 onwards, the crisis pushed thousands of Arab families into exile for a years-long journey towards their ancestral homeland.
+However, Said bin Taimur, the sultan of Oman at the time, feared outside influences and made it difficult for most Omanis born in East Africa to return.

 “I knew I was from a country named Oman but I never thought of returning,” Zanzibar-born Omani, Hareth al-Ghasani, told MEE.
 “From my young age, I knew I have roots in Oman because on my birth certificate it is written that my father is Arab… and we have letters in Arabic from the time when my father got married.”

-Under bin Taimur, Oman was severely underdeveloped and the population was denied access to the trappings of industrial society.
+Oman during the 1960s was very different from the Omn of today.
 As described by MEE’s Ian Cobain in The Guardian: “The sultan banned any object that he considered decadent, which meant that Omanis were prevented from possessing radios, from riding bicycles, from playing football, from wearing sunglasses, shoes or trousers, and from using electric pumps in their wells.”

-'He did not want us to influence a traditional society and would not allow anything, not even a bicycle!'
+Although al-Ghasani did not live in Oman under bin Taimur, he was aware of the restrictions that the sultan had imposed.
+“He did not want us to influence a traditional society and would not allow anything, not even a bicycle,” he says.

-Al-Ghasani was born in Zanzibar in 1958, where his father was the undersecretary for the Ministry of Agriculture.
-The family left the island in 1974 - he now holds a PhD from Harvard and is a businessman.
-“My father was from a big family in Zanzibar and did not leave following the revolution because he had to look after them, so we stayed."
+Al-Ghasani was born in Zanzibar in 1958, where his father was the under-secretary for the Ministry of Agriculture.
+The family left the island in 1974 (he now holds a PhD from Harvard and is a businessman).
+“My father was from a large family in Zanzibar and did not leave following the revolution, so we stayed."

 He adds: “My mother was working for a local radio station.
 During the revolution, there were so many harassments by the revolutionaries, so my father told her to stop going to work.
 My uncle, who was part of the party that was overthrown, was arrested, but not my father who had always been a technocrat who did not like politics."